-1. Argentine Cuisine – Steak & Parrilla
+1. Steak & Parrilla

 If you’ve traveled in the southern US, you might have tried chicken fried steak, steak that’s battered and fried.
 A milanesa is similar, but very thin, a bit tougher, and more lightly breaded.
-Milanesas often come on sandwiches and the steak can be replaced by other meats.
+Milanesas often come on sandwiches, and the steak can be replaced by other meats.

 Lomitos are amazing steak sandwiches with lettuce, tomato, and whatever sauces you decide to add.
 You can also get a lomo completo (or lomito completo), which usually comes with cheese, ham, and egg on it.
 The best lomito I had was just outside the nature reserve in Buenos Aires.

 The quality, style, and flavor of empanadas vary from region to region.
 These delicious pastries can be filled with meat and olives, ham and cheese, spinach, corn, and even apples.
-With the exception of the subpar one I had in Iguazu Falls National Park, the empanadas I sampled were quite delicious.
+With the exception of the sub-par one I had in Iguazu Falls National Park, the empanadas I sampled were quite delicious.
 My favorites were the roquefort one (below) I had in Buenos Aires and the many flavors I tried in Trelew.

-In the Lakes Region of Argentina, trout is a local speciality.
+In the Lakes Region of Argentina, trout is a local specialty.
 It’s generally more expensive than we like our meals to be (though still not as much as it would be in the US), so we only tried it once.
 The dish we ordered came with a mushroom sauce and a side of amazing grilled veggies (a welcome alternative to french fries).
 It was delicious — one of the best meals we had in Argentina.

 Growing up in Texas, I’ve had my fair share of quality venison.
 But the deer meat we ordered in San Martin de los Andes was some of the most interesting, most tender venison I’ve tasted.
 It was served with spaetzel, which was a nice compliment.

 I’m not sure this qualifies as a national food of Argentina, but there are pancho (hot dog) restaurants all over country.
-Curiosity got the best of me in Mendoza and I decided I had to know what the fuss was all about.
+Curiosity got the best of me in Mendoza, and I decided I had to know what the fuss was all about.
 I ordered this super pancho, complete with lettuce, tomatoes, and cheese.
 The verdict?
 The taste was good, but I felt a bit sick afterwards.

 12. Ice Cream / Helado

 The helado (gelato-style ice cream) in Argentina is some of the best ice cream I’ve ever had.
 It’s creamy, rich, and delicious.
-Plus there are tons of flavors and you don’t have to pay extra to get more than one on your cone.
+Plus there are tons of flavors, and you don’t have to pay extra to get more than one on your cone.

 13. Baked Goods